 Unforeseen costs related to your renovation will drive up the project's cost.
 Unexpected costs are often unavoidable, but a contractor can help reduce them by planning and completing due diligence to ensure that all materials and labor are appropriate for your project.
 They can also advise you on ways to cut costs, such as using leftover materials or discovering less expensive ways to complete a task, when possible.

 Average Bathroom Remodel Costs

 The national average cost to renovate bathrooms is $13,750.
-It's important to note that this number is an average, so the actual cost of a bathroom remodel will vary depending on location (urban vs. rural), the age of the home, materials used, and many other factors.
-Costs may also vary depending on whether bathrooms are being renovated for personal use or resale.
+This number is an average, so the actual cost of a bathroom remodel will vary depending on location (urban vs. rural), the age of the home, materials used, and many other factors.
+Costs may also vary depending on whether the renovated bathrooms are for personal use or resale.
 The basic cost of remodeling a bathroom can fall between $8,500 and $20,000.

 Tips for Budgeting Your Bathroom Remodel

 1. Determining your priorities